TelepathicGrunt/WorldBlender-Fabric/README.md

 &nbsp;

-**Past News:** Optimized portal rendering!
-Reduced floating blocks and item entity spam!
+**Recent News:** Updated to 1.17.0!
+Enjoy the Lush Caves and Dripstone in the dimension!

 &nbsp;